 Grade Value Points Definition

 A 4.00 Course instructor defines for course

 A- 3.67 Course instructor defines for course

 B+ 3.33 Course instructor defines for course

 В 3.00 Course instructor defines for course

-В- 2.67 Course instructor defines for course
+B- 2.67 Course instructor defines for course

 C+ 2.33 Course instructor defines for course

 C 2.00 Course instructor defines for course

-F 0.00 Failure to successfully complete the requirements for a major part of the course.
-If a course in which a student received an "F" is repeated, only the
+F 0.00 Failure to successfully complete the

+requirements for a major part of the

+course.
+If a course in which a student

+received an "F" is repeated, only the

 second grade is averaged into the GPA

-R None Borderline failure, requiring remedial work for part of the course (e.g.
+R None Borderline failure, requiring remedial

+work for part of the course (e.g.

 written exam)

-I None A portion of the requirements for the course have not been completed for
+I None A portion of the requirements for the

+course have not been completed for

 reasons beyond the control of the

 student (e.g. illness)

-IP None A portion of the clinical education

-or administrative requirements of a

-clinical course have not been
+ΙP None A portion of the clinical education or administrative requirements of a clinical course have not been completed None assigned.
+Withdrawal prior to completing 1/3 None of the course.

-completed

-P None Successful completion of course

-requirements.
-No letter grade assigned.

-W None Withdrawal prior to completing 1/3